 You’ll receive 1,200 Rapid Rewards points for every 1,500 Club Rewards points transferred.

 Earn 600 points per rental when you book a car through Alamo, Budget, Avis, Hertz, Thrifty, Payless, Dollar, or National.
-By renting a car a few times a year, it’s possible to add approximately 2,000 points to your Rapid Rewards account!
+If you rent a car a few times per year, it’s possible to add approximately 2,000 points to your Rapid Rewards account!

 Even better, check out special offers for rental cars.
 Current offers for Rapid Rewards members include 1,200 to 2,400 bonus points plus up to 35% off rentals through January 2018!